How to check STARTTLS usage when sending emails with sendmail?

 Verifying STARTTLS Usage: Comprehensive Methods

 Now that Sendmail is configured, let’s verify that STARTTLS is actually being used.
-We’ll cover several methods, including examining email headers, using netcat
+We’ll cover several methods, including examining email headers, using netcat, and analyzing verbose output.

 Analyzing Email Headers